forman/extendit/README.md

 }
 ```

-then you can save some lines of code in your activator
+then you can save some lines of code in your activator, because the
+framework passes desired APIs as a subsequent arguments corresponding
+to the `extensionDependencies` entries:

 ```ts
 import { type ExtensionContext, getExtension } from "@forman2/extendit";